mcclung/local-portage/README.md

-# local-portage
 Portage overlay for my commonly used ebuilds.

-Some ebuilds will come and go here, as things are fixed in the main tree.
+Many of them are broken now.
+Need to clean (remove) many of them or work with upstream to fix them.